 - State mission performance criteria - Provide flight profile simulations, altitude predictions with real vehicle data, component weights, and actual motor thrust curve.
 Include real values with optimized design for altitude.
 Include sensitivities. - Thoroughness and validity of analysis, drag assessment, and scale modeling results.
-Compare math analysis and models to measured values. - Provide stability margin, with actual CP and CG relationship and locations.
+Compare analyses and simulations to measured values from ground and/or flight tests.
+Discuss how the predictive analyses and simulation have been made more accurate by test and flight data. - Provide stability margin, with actual CP and CG relationship and locations.
 Include dimensional moment diagram or derivation of values with points indicated on vehicle.
-Include sensitivities. - Provide a safety and failure analysis.
-Include a table of failure models, causes, effects, and risk mitigations.
+Include sensitivities. - Discuss the management of kinetic energy through the various phases of the mission, with special attention to landing. - Discuss the altitude of the launch vehicle and the drift of each independent section of the launch vehicle for winds of 0-, 5-, 10-, 15-, and 20-mph.